#LogisticsAdvice

 For New Zealand importers, a pro forma invoice is a document that states the offer or preliminary bill from the seller to provide specific products at a given price.
 Unlike a commercial invoice, this document is not legally binding.

 This document serves as a preliminary document that lists the particulars and anticipated charges of a proposed transaction.
-It is often given by a vendor to a potential customer before the delivery of the products or services.
+A New Zealand importer can use a pro forma invoice for crucial financial planning, such as budgeting for shipping costs and applying for import permits, as it is often given by a vendor to a potential customer before the delivery of the products or services.
 The objective of a pro forma invoice is to provide the buyer with an idea of how much money they may anticipate paying overall for the goods or services.
+Hence, this preliminary bill is a vital tool for securing financing if needed.

 Typically, a pro forma invoice is utilised when a buyer and seller are still in the planning or negotiating stages of a transaction.